- Genre: Dance

 Confidence Man - Toy Boy - TILT

-Confidence Man - Luvin U Is Easy (Official Music Video)
+Confidence Man - Luvin U Is Easy (Official Video)

 Confidence Man - Holiday (Official Video)

 Confidence Man - Angry Girl (Feat.
 CHAI) - Official Audio

 Confidence Man - Push It Up - TILT

 Kiss N Tell

 Confidence Man - Break It Bought It - TILT